 Motivation statistics reveal that students have been struggling while doing their school tasks at home since the pandemic outbreak.
 For 64%, the reason has been at-home distractions.
 In terms of school motivation, 50% of students said they could focus on their learning, and 41% said they could motivate themselves to do homework.

-28. 5th graders are most motivated to do their homework.
+27. 5th graders are most motivated to do their schoolwork.

-The higher the grade, the higher the percentage of students that lack motivation to do their homework.
-Around 57% of 5th graders were able to motivate themselves to do schoolwork during a school lockdown.
+The higher the grade, the higher the percentage of students that lack motivation to do their schoolwork.
+Around 57% of 5th graders were able to motivate themselves to do school tasks during a school lockdown.
 Motivation drops in percentages for 6th graders (49%), 7th graders (46%), and 8th graders (41%).
 11th and 12th graders experienced the most notable motivation decline, to 27% and 26%, respectively.

 Hopefully, these motivational statistics have helped you understand that motivation can go a long way in boosting productivity and lowering the levels of absenteeism and staff turnover.
 Motivated employees are driven, enthusiastic, and take pride in their work.
 Taking the right measures to recognize your employees and praise them can entice them to be proactive and want to do a good job, both for themselves and for the company.